Red Hill Fossil Hunting Trip - Devonian Fossils - Early Fish Fin Spine

 Overall, this was a successful trip!
 We came back with a fin spine and an Hyneria tooth with feeding damage!

-If you're interested in learning about Tetrapod Evolution, I would strongly suggest:
+If you are interested the transition from fins to feet, and Tetrapod Evolution, I strongly suggest:

 Gaining Ground, Second Edition: The Origin and Evolution of Tetrapods (Life of the Past)

 by David R. Schwimmer, 2002

 This book, full of comparative illustrations and photos, tells the story of tetrapod evolution, how it started 370 some million years ago, and goes through the different interpretations of the various early tetrapods.
 It is a must for anyone interested in Tetrapod evolution.
 If you have ever fossil collected at Red Hill, this book puts everything in perspective.

 Below are pictures and fossils from the Devonian Red Hill fossil hunt: